warpstreamlabs/bento/website/docs/components/inputs/read_until.md

 ### Metadata

-A metadata key `benthos_read_until` containing the value `final` is added to the first part of the message that triggers the input to stop.
+A metadata key `bento_read_until` containing the value `final` is added to the first part of the message that triggers the input to stop.

 ## Fields